Stop Writing Your Own Curriculum

 If your answer is anything less than, I feel called and passionate about it! then STOP living like you are stuck in rural New Hampshire in 1994.
 Wouldn’t you rather invest your limited time into the lives of students instead of sitting in front of a computer?

 Looking for a fully downloadable set of curriculum that fits into your current ministry structure; allows you to edit lessons; and was written by people who know, love, and serve in student ministry?
-Check out the Black Letters of Jesus, the newest addition to Deep Discipleship.
+Check out the Black Letters of Jesus, a 52-lesson youth curriculum from Deep Discipleship, and try it free.

 About the Author